ANC SECONDARY TECHNICAL CENTER :.

 To prepare students to enter the workforce upon high school graduation

-ANCTC programs teach students marketable job skills and lead them to an industry certification, certificate of proficiency, technical certificate or an associate's degree from Arkansas Northeastern College.
+ANC Technical Center programs teach students marketable job skills and lead them to an industry certification, Certificate of Proficiency, Technical Certificate or an Associate's degree from Arkansas Northeastern College.

 To encourage students to continue their education after high school

-Students attending ANCTC are given the option to receive concurrent credit for their classes.
+Students attending the ANC Technical Center are given the option to receive concurrent credit for their classes.
 They can finish their program with as many as 22 hours toward a certificate or degree program.
-The tuition and fee charges will be paid for by ANCTC.
+The tuition and fee charges will be paid by the ANC Technical Center.

 Today's Outstanding Professionals Skills (TOPS) Challenge

-ANCTC hosts the TOPS competition annually.
+The ANC Technical Center hosts the TOPS competition annually.
 Technical Center students are offered the opportunity to train for this competition, and then compete against other secondary centers and school districts in their technical education program area.
-The first place winner in each category wins a one-year scholarship to ANC.
+The first place winner in each category wins a one-year scholarship to Arkansas Northeastern College.

 Students attending the Technical Center are eligible to join SkillsUSA, which is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA provides education programs, events and competitions that support career and technical education (CTE) in the nation's classrooms.
-ANCTC sends students annually to compete in their area of study in the Arkansas SkillsUSA Competition, all expenses paid.
+The ANC Technical Center sends students annually to compete in their area of study in the Arkansas SkillsUSA Competition, all expenses paid.
 State winners go on to compete nationally; national winners go on to compete internationally.

 Prospective students may be enrolled at Arkansas Northeastern College's Technical Center through their high school counselor or principal.
 In order to be enrolled, students must demonstrate academics, school attendance, citizenship, motivation, ability, and aptitude.

 TECHNICAL CENTER PROGRAMS